Meteor-Community-Packages/meteor-autoform/README.md

 * `autoConvert`: Optional.
 Set to `false` for an insert or update form to skip autoconverting property values when cleaning the form document.
 * `removeEmptyStrings`: Optional.
 Set to `false` for an insert or update form to keep empty string values when cleaning the form document.
 * `trimStrings`: Optional.
 Set to `false` for an insert or update form to keep leading and trailing spaces for string values when cleaning the form document.
+* `setArrayItems`: Optional.
+Set to `true` for an update form that is updating specific array items.
+Note that there is a quirk of MongoDB that will create objects instead of arrays when this is set to `true`, if there is not already an array in the database.
+So if you set this to `true`, be sure that the corresponding array property is never `null` or missing in the database.
+It must always be an array with 0 or more items.
 * Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc. When providing a boolean attribute, set it to `true` (no quotation marks) or a helper that returns `true`.

 ### quickForm